bgstech/virtualbox-exporter/README.md

 Run without arguments to export every available virtual machine in turn.
-You can use either optional exclude mechanism (or both!) by uncommenting the approrpate block in the script.
-"Exclude Block #1" will skip any virtual machine if a file sharing that name (with a .ova extension) already exists.
+You can use either optional exclude mechanism (or both!) by uncommenting the approrpate block in the script:

+* "Exclude Block #1" will skip any virtual machine if a file sharing that name (with a .ova extension) already exists.

-"Exclude Block #2" will exclude any virtual machines listed in the exclude.list file in the current workding directory.
+* "Exclude Block #2" will exclude any virtual machines listed in the exclude.list file in the current workding directory.
 See the comments in that file for example entries.